armory/dinghy/README.md

 ### Testing manually.

-curl -X POST -H "Content-Type: application/json" -d "@bitbucket-webhook.json" http://localhost:8089/webhooks/git/bitbucket-cloud
+curl -X POST -H "Content-Type: application/json" -d "@example/github_payload.json" http://localhost:8089/webhooks/git/github

+(The github_payload.json file in the example directory is a minimal set for testing the git webhook, as an example)